codebyesther/methylation-pipeline/README.md

 ### Generate Trajectory Lineplots, Boxplots and Violin + Swarm Overlay Plots by Condition/Timepoint
 - Script: `scripts/global/lineplots-perpatient_v3.py`
-- Auto-detect file(s): .xlsx or .xls file(s) located in the output directory that contains "scaled_fragment_ratios_matrix" in its name.
+- Auto-detect file(s): .xlsx or .xls file(s) located in the output directory that contains "scaled_fragment_ratios_matrix" in its name
+  - You had to have run Step 3 of the Preprocessing Steps (scripts/step_3_convert_to_aberrant_signals.py) for this file to have been generated in your output directory.
 - Generated file(s):
   - Main Plot Directory: plots/lineplots
     - methylation_longitudinal_plot.png